s175573/DeepCAT/README.md

 ### Training of DeepCAT models

 To train DeepCAT from scratch, please use our example data in TrainingData folder.
 This folder contains two files, each is a list of CDR3s coming from either cancer or healthy individuals.
-Run the following command in Terminal:
+To train DeepCAT, run the following command in Terminal:

 ```python
 python